pow-auth/pow/guides/api.md

 # How to use Pow in an API

 Pow comes with plug n' play support for Phoenix as HTML web interface.
 API's work differently, and the developer should have full control over the flow in a proper built API.
-Therefor Pow encourages that you built custom controllers, and uses the plug methods for API integration.
+Therefore Pow encourages that you built custom controllers, and uses the plug methods for API integration.

 To get you started, here's the first steps to built a Pow enabled API interface.